LincaMarius/ISAP-1_Block_Diagram/README.md

 ### Block diagram where only active high control signals are used
 In the diagram in figure 2 it can be seen that some of the control signals are active high and some are active low.
 This is due to the fact that the circuit diagram is optimized for the TTL integrated circuits used by the authors of the original design of the SAP-1 computer.

-To simplify and ease the process of designing the Control Block, I propose that in this phase of the design we use only active high control signals.
-Thus, the time charts will be easier to understand.
+To simplify and ease the Control Block design process, I propose that in this phase of the design we only use active High control signals.
+This way, the Timing Diagrams in the chapter where we will study the Instruction Set will be easier to understand.

 The Block Diagram where only active high control signals are used, can be seen in the following figure.